Summer 2018: Moves and Renovations

-- The Music & Media (M&M) department, located on the 2nd floor East Wing, will be closed from approximately June 1st thru July 15th to undergo renovations
+- The Music & Media (M&M) department, located on the 2nd floor East Wing, will be closed June through end of August for renovation and merger with TCC.

 - The Teacher Curriculum Center (TCC) will be moving up from the Garden Level to share collection space and combine services with M&M. The Teacher Curriculum Center collection unavailable mid-July through end of August; TCC closes in mid-August to move in with Music & Media, 2nd Floor East wing.

 During the temporary closure of M&M, all collections and services will be unavailable, with the exception of course reserve materials, which will be temporarily housed in the TCC.
 If you are CSUN faculty and are going to teach classes this summer that require your students to access music books and/or media (CDs/DVDs), please arrange to put needed materials on reserve ASAP.
 For assistance, please contact M&M .